Don’t Confuse Values With Customer Expectations

 - Respect.
 Not to diminish its meaning, but this isn’t anything special.
 If respect isn’t a part of your company’s culture, you have much larger problems to contend with.

-- Customer Service.
-If your company is not focused on your customers, you won’t be able to keep any.
+- Excellent customer service.
+If your company is not focused on providing customers with the best possible level of service, you won’t be able to keep any.

-When thinking through what your values are, or what they could be, I would encourage you to think in terms of the mindset you will need to take your company to successive levels.
-One CEO shared with me that his original team did a great job of getting his company to hit $5 million in sales, but not all were up to the task of hitting $10 million.
-And although he was proud of his culture, he admittedly never went through the process of thinking through what values would be necessary to achieve $10 million in sales and beyond.
+When considering what your values are, or what they could be, think in terms of the mindset you will need to take your company to successive levels.
+For example, one CEO shared with me that his original team did a great job of getting his company to hit $5 million in sales, but not all were up to the task of hitting $10 million.
+And although he was proud of his culture, he admittedly never thought through what values would be necessary to achieve $10 million in sales and beyond.

-After much thought and introspection, some of the values he defined and instilled in his culture include: courage, risk-taking, no excuse accountability, embracing diversity of cultures and perspectives, welcoming oppositional thinking, and embracing failure, among several others.
+After much introspection, some of the values he defined and instilled in his culture included: perseverance, courage, risk-taking, accountability, welcoming oppositional thinking, and succeeding through failure.